Awful/Awful.app/README.md

 ## Build

+You need Xcode 10 to build and run Awful.
+You can [download Xcode for free from Apple](https://developer.apple.com/download/).
+Then:

 1. Clone the repository: `git clone --recursive https://github.com/Awful/Awful.app Awful-app`
 2. Open Xcode project and build away: `open Awful-app/Awful.xcworkspace`